MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/Networking.md

 >Applies To: Windows Server Technical Preview

 This collection contains detailed information about networking products and features for the IT professional to design, deploy, and maintain Windows Server.
-Following are the networking technologies and documentation for Windows Server® 2016 Technical Preview.
+Following are the networking technologies and documentation for Windows Server 2016 Technical Preview.

 > [!NOTE]
 > To download Windows Server 2016 Technical Preview, see [Windows Server Evaluations](http://www.microsoft.com/evalcenter/evaluate-windows-server-technical-preview).